Public Science: Science in dialogue with schools and society

 Igel aus Karton © OeAD/Gianmaria Gava

-To enable cooperation between science, schools and society and to create networking opportunities the OeAD coordinates and supports numerous initiatives and projects at the interface between these sectors on behalf of the Federal Ministry of Education, Science and Research (BMBWF).
-The unit consists of the OeAD Centre for Citizen Science and the funding programmes (Sparkling Science 2.0 and Children’s and Youth Universities).
+To increase trust in science and democracy and to facilitate cooperation between science, schools and society the OeAD coordinates and supports numerous initiatives, projects and networking possibilities on behalf of the Austrian Federal Ministry of Education, Science and Research (BMBWF).

 Drei Schülerinnen werfen einen Blick in die Citizen-Science-Broschüre (opens larger image) © OeAD/APA-Fotoservice/Schedl